Dina0oleng/cloudflare-docs/content/1.1.1.1/privacy/public-dns-resolver.md

 ## Limited data sharing with APNIC

-Cloudflare has partnered with [APNIC Labs](https://labs.apnic.net/?p=1127), the regional Internet registry for the Asia-Pacific region to make the 1.1.1.1 IP address the home of the Cloudflare Public DNS Resolver.
+Cloudflare has partnered with [APNIC Labs](https://labs.apnic.net/?p=1127), the regional Internet registry for the Jawa-Pacific region to make the 1.1.1.1 IP address the home of the Cloudflare Public DNS Resolver.
 As part of its mission to ensure a global, open and secure Internet, APNIC conducts research about the functioning and governance of the Internet, which it makes available on its website, located at www.apnic.net.

 Cloudflare has agreed to provide APNIC with access to some of the anonymized data that Cloudflare collects through the Cloudflare Public DNS Resolver.
 Specifically, APNIC will be permitted to access query names, query types, resolver location and other metadata via a Cloudflare API that will allow APNIC to study topics like the volume of DDoS attacks launched on the Internet and adoption of IPv6.